constiny/Emojiit/README.md

 > Cloud, Cloudy, Overcast

 We web scraped the meanings for all Emojis and set it as our Ground Truth data(Sometimes Ground Truth Knowledge).
 We say the prediction is correct if the translate "cloud" to ☁️.
-The accuracy metric we use later designs as how many percentages of words in the Ground Truth data was predicted correctly.
+The accuracy metric we use later designs as how many percentages of words in the Ground Truth data were predicted correctly.

 **Ground Truth** See [Appendix - Ground Truth Source](#GTS)